 Lila Karim | Executive Director

-Melissa Foster | Program & Outreach Manager
+Melissa Foster | Program & Outreach Director

-Ely Rosenblum | Development & Communications Manager
+Rachel Birnberg | Development & Communications Manager

 Rachel has always had a passion for art and all things creative.
 As a graduate of the Media, Information and Technoculture (MIT) program at Western University, she was able to foster these passions though various creative courses, a semester abroad at Nanyang Technological University in Singapore, as well as a four-month internship at The Grand Theatre in London, Ontario.
 Now, Rachel holds a post-graduate diploma in arts management from Western Continuing Studies.
 Through this program (and an internship at NYA), she learned to effectively apply professional management skills to the arts (taking specific interest in marketing and communications), and she has become interested in the importance of art and creative expression as a catalyst for community development.